Panashe Madanha

-Panashe Peter Madanha (/sn/; born 5 August 2004) is a professional footballer who plays as a right back for Adelaide United.
+Panashe Peter Madanha (/sn/; born 5 August 2004) is a professional footballer who plays as a right back for Western Sydney Wanderers.
 Born in Zimbabwe, he represents Australia at youth level.
 He is the first Zimbabwe-born player to feature in the A-League.

 Early and personal life

 Panashe Madanha was born on 5 August 2004 in Harare, Zimbabwe.
 At the age of four, his family relocated to Adelaide, Australia, following a job opportunity for his father and subsequent employment for his mother as a nurse.
 Growing up in Adelaide, Madanha enjoyed playing football during the winter months and cricket during the Australian summer and actively participated in athletics.
 He started playing football at the age of seven, eventually signing for Adelaide United's youth side.
 Encouraged by his parents, Madanha studied Human Movement and Physiotherapy.

 Club career

 Adelaide United

 Madanha signed his first professional contract on 5 July 2022, a two-year scholarship deal, following his form with Adelaide United Youth at NPL level after scoring 6 goals in 17 appearances.
 He soon made his professional debut in an Australia Cup Round of 32 match against Newcastle Jets on 30 July 2022.
 In the league season, on 27 December, Madanha made his A-League Men debut, coming off the bench in the 89th minute, in United's second match-up against Newcastle.
 His debut made him the first Zimbabwe-born player to feature in the A-League.

 Madanha made his first league start, after making an extra substitute appearance following his debut, in a 2–0 win over Perth Glory on 2 January 2023.
 His strong performance as a temporary replacement for defender Javi López, received praise by manager Carl Veart.
 In the subsequent match and in his second starting appearance, Madanha scored an own goal in United's 4–0 lost to Central Coast Mariners, followed by his third starting appearance against Melbourne Victory as a right-back for United.
 Madanha extended his contract with Adelaide on 5 October 2023, prior to the 2023–24 A-League season, re-signing until the end of the 2025–26 season.

+Following the conclusion of his contract, Madanha departed Adelaide United on 27 May 2026.